Olunowoade01/Security-group-overview/README.md

 # Network ACLs

-> The next stage is create NACLs in other to provide an extra security layer on my security groups, to block or allow traffic.
+> The next step is to create NACLs to add an extra layer of security to my security groups, allowing or blocking traffic.

-> I navigate to my search bar on AWS and choose my vpc, inside the VPC i Navigate to the network ACLs in the left bar and click on it create Network ACL
+## I go to the search bar in AWS and select my VPC.
+Inside the VPC, I navigate to "Network ACLs" in the left sidebar and click on it to create a new Network ACL.

 ![NACLs creation](./img/%2010%20NACLs%20creation.png)

-> i provided a name for my NACLs *My-first-NACL* and choose the VPC i created in the previously session.
+# I provided a name for my NACL, *My-first-NACL*, and selected the VPC I created in the previous session.

 ![NACLs name](./img/NACL%20NAME.png)

-> I associated my public subnet with my NACL in the VPC, NACL are designed to control traffic at the subnet level. wihtout this attachement, the NACL has nothing to protect.
+#  I associated my public subnet with the NACL in the VPC.
+NACLs are designed to control traffic at the subnet level, and without this attachment, the NACL would have no traffic to protect.

 ![subnet](./img/12%20subnet.png)

-> Although i have permitted all traffic in the inbound rule of our NACL, wi still need to allow all traffic in the outbound rule.
+# Although I have allowed all traffic in the inbound rule of my NACL, I still need to permit all traffic in the outbound rule as well.

-This is because NACLs are stateless, they do not automatically allow return traffic.
-Hence i need to explicitly configure rules for both inbound and ourbound rule
+> This is because NACLs are stateless, meaning they do not automatically allow return traffic.
+Therefore, I must explicitly configure rules for both inbound and outbound traffic.

 ![inbound rule](./img/13%20inbound%20rule.png)